isralduke/thatbook/23-isaiah.md

 > Just as the shadow of a cloud causes the heat to subside,
 > so he causes the song of tyrants to cease.
 > <a name="25:6">25:6</a> The Lord who leads armies will hold a banquet for all the nations on this mountain.
-> At this banquet there will be plenty of meat and aged wine—
+> At this banquet there will be plenty of meat and aged wine —
 > tender meat and tasty wine.
 > <a name="25:7">25:7</a> On this mountain he will swallow up
 > the shroud that is over all the peoples,